linxule/linxule.github.io/_pages/about.md

 - [Research on DAOs (Decentralized Autonomous Organizations)](https://twitter.com/i/lists/1176535611269898240): Mgmt focused, technical & non-technical information on DAOs
 - [AI Research](https://twitter.com/i/lists/1761815451116413191): AI research with implications for advancing organizational research

 Writing in markdown helps me focus on the writing rather than organizing and formatting.
-Check out Streamlining Academic Writing and Citation Management: The Case for a Markdown-centric Approach to Academic Writing [(MaCAW)](https://linxule.com/posts/2023/10/macaw/)
+Check out my post on "Streamlining Academic Writing and Citation Management: The Case for a Markdown-centric Approach to Academic Writing [(MaCAW)](https://linxule.com/posts/2023/10/macaw/)"

 I have also created and adapted a [collection of themes, scripts, templates](https://github.com/linxule/themes) for Zotero, Marked 2, Deckset, and more...